Boryana-Mihaylova/WaitZero/README.md

 The application is deployed and available online:
 > Note: The demo runs on Render free tier.
-> If the service has been idle, the first request may take up to ~1 minute to start.
+> If the service has been idle, the first request may take up to ~2–3 minutes to start.

 👉 https://waitzero-app.onrender.com